zenika-open-source/hygie/docs/README.md

 This API is available for [Github](https://github.com) and [Gitlab](https://about.gitlab.com/) repositories.

-Others Git version control system will may be available in the future.
+Other Git version control systems will may be available in the future.
 Do not hesitate to ask for one of them.

 ## Contribution